-In order to causally identify the role of PECs on the likely government composition we provide evidence in the spirit of a regression (or density) discontinuity design that suggests that PECs are an efficient tool for preventing absolute majorities when the largest party is close to obtaining more than half of the seats.
+In order to causally identify the role of PECs on the likely government composition we use density discontinuity design.
+The results suggests that PECs are an efficient tool for preventing absolute majorities when the largest party is close to obtaining more than half of the seats.
 This same rationale to coalesce is at the core of the study by Frey, Gabriel, and Montero (2020).
 They document that in Mexican mayoral elections, parties are willing to compromise ideology and form an electoral alliance to remove an entrenched incumbent party from office.

-In all, we uncover interesting effects which might apply to the analysis of the formation of political parties.
+In all, we uncover interesting effects which can be interpreted as lower bounds compared to the analysis of the formation of actual political parties or more intense coalitions.
 Most importantly, we see that the incentive for politicians to run under a same platform surely depends on their relative electoral support and ideological differences.
 But crucially, it depends on the electoral support of their rivals and the characteristics of the electoral system.

-In the next section, we lay out our central theoretical considerations and empirically testable hypotheses.
-After introducing the institutional context of our study and our data, we present our empirical findings on the correlates of PEC formation and the effects of electoral alliances on coalescing parties.
-Prior to our final concluding section, we show the robustness of our findings in considering dyadic data with all possible two party combinations.
+In the next section, we introduce the institutional context of our study.
+We then lay out our central theoretical considerations and empirically testable hypotheses.
+After describing our data, we present our empirical findings on the correlates of PEC formation and the effects of electoral alliances on coalescing parties.
+Prior to our final concluding section, we show the robustness of our findings in considering dyadic data with all possible two-party combinations.